MyCYP450 – Genetics, Lifestyle, Environmental Factors

-(COCHT, SIRS, TILT, MCS, MCI, EI, SBS, and other related chronic diseases)
+COCHT, SIRS, CIRS, TILT, MCS, MCI, EI, SBS, and Other Related Chronic Diseases

-You can reclaim your life from the grip of COCHT, SIRS, TILT, MCS, MCI, EI, SBS, and other related chronic diseases.
+You can reclaim your life from the grip of COCHT, SIRS, CIRS, TILT, MCS, MCI, EI, SBS, and other related chronic diseases.
 It begins with understanding your genetics, making the appropriate lifestyle adjustments, managing your environmental factors, and taking control of your healthcare.
-It’s a lot to do, but it can be done.
+There is no quick fix.
+It’s a lot to do, but it can be done, and you can reclaim your life.
 I know because I am doing it.

 Resources – Click on Links Below